niyatibafna/dialup/dtm/README.md

 Here are the steps for creating these sublists:
 1) Curate a list of functional words, or closed class words in the HRL.
 Please see [here](https://github.com/niyatibafna/dialup/tree/dtm/mtd/generating_artificial_dialects) for notes on how to do this.
 If you can do this for your LRL of course, that is even better.
 If not, we will use our LRL-HRL bilingual lexicon to project this annotation on to LRL words.
 2) Use the above list to separate out functional words from your collected LRL-HRL lexicon.
 Anything not identified as a function word is labeled a content word.
+(Check out `Denoisers.is_lrl_word_functional`.